-Expectation 13.4 Institutions are expected to disclose climate-related risks that are financially material in line with the European Commission's Guidelines on non-financial reporting: Supplement on reporting climate-related information.
-This supplement integrates the recommendations of the Task-Force on Climate-related Financial Disclosures (TCFD) and provides guidance consistent with the Non-Financial Reporting Directive.
+Institutions are expected to disclose climate-related risks that are material with due regard to the European Commission's Guidelines on non-financial reporting: Supplement on reporting climate-related information.
+The Supplement integrates the recommendations of the TCFD and provides guidance consistent with the NFRD.
 The expected disclosures revolve around five key aspects: business model, policies and due diligence processes, outcomes, risks and risk management and KPIs.
 In this respect, institutions are reminded of the ECB expectations regarding their business model and strategy, governance and risk management as set out in this guide.

-Expectation 13.5In particular, institutions are expected to disclose the institution's Scope 1, 2 and 3 GHG emissions 107 for the whole group.
-While remaining consistent with the GHG Protocol, 108 as prescribed in the European Commission Supplement, institutions are encouraged to adopt a granular approach to measuring carbon emissions.
+In particular, institutions are expected to disclose the institution's financed Scope 3 GHG emissions137 for the whole group.
+Although the ECB does not prescribe the use of a specific measurement and/or attribution methodology138, institutions are encouraged to adopt a granular approach to measuring carbon emissions, while remaining consistent with the GHG Protocol, as set out in the European Commission's Supplement.
 This could, for instance, entail a project-by-project approach to measuring the carbon intensity of large corporate portfolios and the property-by-property measurement of actual energy consumption or energy efficiency classification for real estate portfolios.
-Institutions are expected to disclose or reference the methodologies used and assumptions made.
-Institutions are expected to disclose:
+Institutions are expected to disclose:139